Building and Equipment Maintenance

 On the main campus, Electric power is purchased from the Murray Electric System and is distributed by means of University-owned distribution system.
 Gas is purchased from the Murray Gas System and distributed by University-owned distribution systems.
 Water and Sewer services are purchased from the Murray Municipal Utility System for distribution and collection.

 All utility services are managed by Facilities Management.
-Any malfunction associated with these systems or services should be reported to the department at 809-4291 during normal working hours (7 a.m. – 4 p.m.) and to Public Safety at 809-2222 after normal working hours (4 p.m. – 7 a.m.).
+Any malfunction associated with these systems or services should be reported to the department at 809-4291 during normal working hours (7 a.m. to 4 p.m.) and to Public Safety at 809-2222 after normal working hours (4 p.m. to 7 a.m.), weekend-holidays.

 The University received the Governor’s Environmental Excellence Award in 1997 by Governor Paul Patton for Energy Conservation.
 Since 1978, the University has reduced its total energy consumption by 25 percent and educated the students, staff and faculty about energy awareness.